 It can, (and often does) alter the cat's entire personality.
 They may become very timid and afraid, or overly aggressive.
 Worse, they may become afraid of you, (and justifiably so!) since you were the one who delivered them to the hands of the doctor who performed the surgery.

-There are now vets who will perform an alternate procedure of simply severing the nerves that control the claws, but in reality, this is not a better idea.
-In this case, the claws will still grow, but the cat will be unable to extend them on his own to exercise his feet, and his claws will still have to be manually extended for trimming purposes, so they do not overgrow into his feet, causing a new problem
+There are now vets who will perform an alternate procedure of simply severing the nerves that control the claws, However, the claws will still grow, but the cat will be unable to extend them on his own to exercise his feet.
+His claws will still have to be manually extended for trimming purposes, so they do not overgrow into his paw pads, causing a new and painful problem.

 People who are so worried about their furniture that they would even consider doing this to an innocent, gentle animal are quite simply not suitable candidates to own a pet.
 Their priorities are in all the wrong places!

 It is an inhumane and barbaric practice.

 Why Do Cats Claw and Scratch Things?

 They need to, quite simply.
 It is exercise for their feet and legs, and it also deposits their scent onto the clawed surface, (from glands between their paw pads), marking it as their territory.
 Like it or not, cats are territorial.
 A group of cats can quite easily learn to live together in the same household, but they will still need to do what cats need to do.